joshhchun/blog/content/about.md

 ### `Amazon`

-This upcoming summer (2023), I will be working at Amazon as a **Software Development Engineer** in their Seattle, Washington office.
-I'm not exactly sure yet what team I will be working with, but I am beyond excited for the opportunity
+This past summer, I worked at Amazon as a **Software Development Engineer**, in their Seattle, Washington office.
+I spearheaded the design and development of an autonomous workflow for sanitizing customer accounts when fraud has been detected.
+For this, I developed a suite of 3 distinct lambdas and 5 proxies that interfaced with various downstream services.
+I also created robust monitoring systems encompassing alarms, metrics, and dashboards, enabling swift issue resolution and system optimization for this workflow.
+In terms of infra, I leveraged AWS CDK for Infrastructure as Code (IaC), enhancing scalability and reproducibility.
+I also went beyond the original project scope by accomplishing 5 stretch goals, including integrating legacy actions into a new architecture, establishing safe checks for the workflow, reimplementing legacy services in native AWS, and developing a pipeline blockage monitor.
+In total, I merged 6,607 lines of code into production across 5 distinct packages, spread over 18 code reviews.

 ### `MITRE`

-This past summer, I wored at MITRE as a **Software Engineer Intern** in their Bedford, Massachusetts office.
+In the summer after my Sophomore Year, I wored at MITRE as a **Software Engineer Intern** in their Bedford, Massachusetts office.
 I helped design and develop a backend system in Java Spring with an API Gateway and microservices communicating through REST APIs and message queues (Kafka, RabbitMQ).
 I also wrote methods in the database service layer with Spring Data JPA for handling queries with the PostgreSQL database, and I developed an API Polling microservice to perform general GET Requests with endpoint customization to extract and handle data from an external source.

 ### `Krugle`